ut-proj/undertone/README.md

 ## About [&#x219F;](#table-of-contents)

+**Caution**: This is a work-in-progress under active development in the very early stages of sound-systems integration in LFE!

 This is a project for making music in LFE, with support for MIDI, audio processing, Open Sound Control, and more.
 The `undertone` project relies heavily upon the phenomenal work of [Andrew Sorensen](https://github.com/digego)